Oculoplastics

 Entropion / Ectropion Repair

 Ectropion is a condition in which the lower eyelid margin and lashes sag or fold outward.
+Entropion is when the lower eyelid margin turns inward.
 This is typically a result of age-related relation of the eyelid tissues.
 If left untreated, can lead to tearing or eye irritation.

 Enucleation

 Enucleation is the surgical procedure in which the eyeball is removed and replaced with an implant.
-An ophthalmologist may recommend enucleation for a variety of reasons – to eliminate a malignant tumor in the eye, alleviate uncontrollable pain in a blind eye, or reduce the risk of “sympathetic” inflammation of the remaining eye when one eye has been severely injured and blinded.
+An ophthalmologist may recommend enucleation for various reasons – to eliminate a malignant tumor in the eye, alleviate uncontrollable pain in a blind eye, or reduce the risk of “sympathetic” inflammation of the remaining eye when one eye has been severely injured and blinded.

 Epiphora (Excessive Tearing)